oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 summary: |
-  If you have an idea for a digital product, you may be wondering if you should build a responsive web app, PWA, or native app.
+  If you have an idea for a digital product, you may be wondering if you should build a responsive web app, PWA, or native mobile app.
   Is one option inherently better?
   What are the pros and cons?
   This is part 2 of a three-part series